Iraqi Airways: Revival

-On 26 May 2010, Amer Abdul-Jabbar, Iraq's transport minister, said the cabinet had decided on Tuesday to dissolve the company over the next three years and pursue private options to avoid asset claims made by Kuwait over their 1990–91 war.
+On 26 May 2010, Amer Abdul-Jabbar, Iraq's transport minister, said the company would be dissolved over the next three years to avoid asset claims by Kuwait.

 In February 2012, Iraqi Airways announced that it would resume flights to India, with services to Delhi or Mumbai from Baghdad.

 In April 2012, it was announced that Iraqi Airways had ordered 40 new Boeing aircraft, the order consisting of 30 Boeing 737-800 and 10 Boeing 787 Dreamliner.
 The first aircraft would be delivered in December 2012.
 Airbus in early December delivered its first A330-200 to Iraq, while Boeing delivered a Boeing 777 around the same time as well.

 On 14 August 2013, Iraqi Airways took delivery of their first Boeing 737-800 directly from Boeing Company.

 In June 2014, Iraqi Airways suspended services to Mosul due to the capture of the city by ISIL.

 On 8 September 2015, Iraqi Airways received a loan of $2 billion from a Citibank to finance the purchase of 40 modern aircraft type Boeing 777 and Boeing 787 Dreamliner.

 The airline opened a Request For Proposals (RFP) to European airlines with a valid AOC certification in late 2019.
 The goal was to obtain agreements to wet lease aircraft that can serve routes between Iraq and Europe.

 In 2019, Iraqi Airways saw the resumption of flights to Syria, between Damascus and Baghdad.

 Iraqi Airways is one of the few airlines that do not serve alcoholic beverages on their flights.